Latest Blog Posts

 Share your favourite organizing tip with me in the comment box.

-Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, in person and virtually.
-She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situation.
-She uses her love of physical activity to reduce clutter, in your home and office.
-She guides and supports you to manage your time.
+Julie Stobbe is a Trained Professional Organizer and Lifestyle Organizing Coach who brings happiness to homes and organization to offices, coaching you virtually using Zoom.
+She has been working with clients since 2006 to provide customized organizing solutions to suit their individual needs and situations.
+She uses her love of teaching to reduce clutter, in your home and office.
+She guides and supports you in managing your time.
 If you’re in a difficult transition Julie can coach you to break-free of emotional clutter constraining you from living life on your terms.
 Online courses are available to help instruct, coach and support your organizing projects.
 Get started by downloading Tips for Reorganizing 9 Rooms.

 Contact her at julie@mindoverclutter.ca